Brandon-Wass/UPS_Hat_Display/README.md

 ## Acknowledgments

 - Thanks to Geekworm for their x728 V2.3 UPS HAT and their prewritten code for checking battery status on the board.
-It sure made the X728_Server.py file much quicker to to write using the PLD file as a template.
+It sure made the X728_Server.py file much quicker to to write using the PLD and ASD files as a template.

 ## ENJOY!